Management and Finance MSc

 The ever-changing nature of business firms and the markets in which they operate, has made it increasingly important for corporate managers to have a clear understanding of the theory and practice relating to strategic management and the interrelationships between the firm, its employees and its markets, and the implications for corporate financial strategy.
 Familiarity with the most recent developments in risk appraisal, valuation, marketing, human resource management (HRM), organisational behaviour and strategic management are essential requirements for all those involved directly in business, or in financing business activities, or those who wish to gain a deeper understanding of these important areas.

-- Issues you will study as part of your MSc or MA Business and Finance degree programme include:
+- Issues you will study as part of your MSc Management and Finance degree programme include:

 - How can organisations ensure their own survival in a rapidly changing competitive